BitbossIO/game-integration/README.md

-placeBet | Send bet(s) to the Bitboss app to be sumbitted to the blockchain processBetResults | This method must be overridden, it's used in the callback when receiving bet results getHistory | Bet history for each bet placed and the corresponding results saveFavoriteBets | Save favorite bet information in the mobile app local storage getFavoriteBets | Retreive any stored favorite bets saveGameState | Saves game specific state data to local storage
+placeBet | Send bet(s) to the Bitboss app to be sumbitted to the blockchain processBetResults | This method must be overridden, it's used in the callback when receiving bet results getHistory | Bet history for each bet placed and the corresponding results resumeActiveGame | Resume a game in progress - the gaming wallet wil responsd with a betResult event if there is an active game underway saveFavoriteBets | Save favorite bet information in the mobile app local storage getFavoriteBets | Retreive any stored favorite bets saveGameState | Saves game specific state data to local storage